 Support metrics are not isolated numbers.
-They are system signals.
-Each metric must be interpreted in context.
+Each metric signals system behavior and must be interpreted in context.

 First Response Time (FRT)

-First Response Time measures the duration between ticket creation and the first meaningful reply.
+First Response Time measures duration between ticket creation and first meaningful reply.
 It indicates acknowledgment speed and queue responsiveness.

 FRT influences perception strongly.
-Long waiting periods increase frustration even if the final answer is correct.
-However, FRT alone does not represent quality.
-Automated acknowledgments can artificially improve FRT without improving assistance.
-A chat response can be immediate while resolution remains delayed.
+Long waits increase frustration even if final answers are correct.
+However, FRT alone does not measure quality.
+Automated acknowledgments artificially improve FRT without improving assistance.

-Operationally, FRT should be segmented by channel, priority, and time-of-day.
-A single blended average hides coverage gaps.
-FRT reflects responsiveness.
-It does not reflect effectiveness.
+FRT should be segmented by channel, priority, and time-of-day.
+A single average hides coverage gaps.
+FRT reflects responsiveness, not effectiveness.

 Average Resolution Time (ART)

-Average Resolution Time measures the total duration from ticket creation to closure.
-It reflects end-to-end throughput.
+Average Resolution Time measures total duration from ticket creation to closure.
+It reflects end-to-end throughput and operational efficiency.

 Resolution time is more structurally meaningful than response time.
 It captures routing efficiency, knowledge access, and cross-team dependencies.
 Long resolution times often indicate unclear ownership, policy ambiguity, or product-level friction.

-Resolution time should be decomposed into states: time in queue, time with agent, time waiting on customer, time waiting on internal teams.
-Without that separation, managers misdiagnose causes and apply incorrect fixes.
-Resolution speed improves when workflows are clarified, not when agents are pressured.
+Resolution time should decompose into states: time in queue, time with agent, time waiting on customer, time waiting on internal teams.
+Without separation, managers misdiagnose causes.

 Customer Satisfaction Score (CSAT)